aimlsystems/2022/_wpages/virtual_attendee.md

 Once you log in, you land at the reception.
 The reception gives you a highlight of the day.
 You will see a number of tabs & controls on the top to interact with the event.

 * Reception: This tab shows you the highlights of the day.
-* Schedule: Access the conference program from this tab and navigate to the session you would like to attend.
+* View Schedule: Access the conference program from this tab and navigate to the session you would like to attend.
-* My Schedule: Quick access to sessions you have added to your schedule.
 * Feed: Interact with event organizers and participants in this group chat.
 * People: Discover and connect with participants.
 * Message: Reply to your direct messages here.